 - 1. Set up an AM Security Token Service (STS), where the subject confirmation method is Bearer.
-For more information about setting up a REST STS instance, see AM's Security Token Service (STS) guide. - a.
-Set up AM as described in - Use AM As a single OpenID Connect provider - b.
-Select Applications > Agents > Identity Gateway, and add an agent with the following values:
+For more information about setting up a REST STS instance, see AM's Security Token Service (STS) guide.

+- a.
+Set up AM as described in

+- Use AM As a single OpenID Connect provider

+- b.
+Select Applications > Agents > Identity Gateway and register an IG agent with the following values:

+- Agent ID: ig\agent

+- Password: password

-For AM 6.5.x and earlier versions, set up an agent as described in Set up an IG agent in AM 6.5 and earlier.
+For AM 6.5.x and earlier versions, register an agent as described in Register an IG agent in AM 6.5 and earlier.